-Evidence on the effectiveness of pedagogical practices, Methodology for the in depth stage: quality assessment of included studies.
-How can teacher education (curriculum and practicum) and the school curriculum and guidance materials best support effective pedagogy?
+6L Evidence on the effectiveness of pedagogical practices, Methodology for the in depth stage: quality assessment of included studies.
+How can teacher education (curriculum and practicum)

+and the school curriculum and guidance materials best support effective pedagogy?
 Theory of change.
 Strength and nature of the body of evidence for effective pedagogical practices.
 Pedagogic theory and pedagogical approaches.
 Teachers' attitudes and beliefs and Pedagogic strategies.

-• list the measures for effective pedagogy (L1).
+After the completion of this unit, the student will be able to ☐ list the measures for effective pedagogy (L1).